NickDJM/accessible-menu/README.md

 <script src="path/to/accessible-menu/dist/accessibleMenu.js"></script>
 ```

-Once you have accessible-menu loaded, simply declare a new menu object and initialize it.
+Once you have accessible-menu loaded, simply declare a new menu object.

 ```jsx
 const menu = new AccessibleMenu({